lindbrook/cholera/docs/unstacking.bars.md

 ![](msu-snows-mapB.jpg)

 In 1992, Rusty Dodson and Waldo Tobler digitized the map.
 Each bar and pump is assigned a unique x-y coordinate.
-Each road is translated into a series of straight line segments, each of which is defined by the segment's endpoints.
+Each road is translated into a series of straight line segments, defined by the segment's endpoints.
 While the original data are no longer available,[2] they are preserved in Michael Friendly's 'HistData' package.
 The data are plotted below:

 <img src="unstacking.bars_files/figure-markdown_github/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

 Despite its appeal, I would argue that stacked bars are visually and computationally problematic.
 The reason, simply put, is that not all bars are created equal.
-Even though they are identical in terms of their appearance and the only thing that appears to distinguish them is their position on the map, bars can actually play different roles.
+Even though they are identical in terms of their appearance and the only thing that appears to distinguish them is their location, bars can actually play different roles.

 Sometimes a bar represents the location of a fatality, sometimes it doesn't.
 Standalone bars, a stack with a single bar (i.e., an addresses with one fatality), or the bar at the base of a stack represent a location.
 Bars above the base case do not.
-Their only purpose is to create the stacking effect to visually represent the number of fatalities at an address.
+They exist only to create the stacking effect to visually represent the number of fatalities at the address.

-This duality can be problematic.
+This duality is problematic.
 Because a map is a visual device that illustrates spatial relationships, it's natural to assume that the position of each element (e.g., a bar) reflects an actual, physical location.
 When we violate this assumption, we undermine the visual integrity of the map.
 This can handicap our analysis.
 This is particularly true given that 44% (257/578) of the bars in Snow's map fall into the second, geographically uninformative category.

 To address these problems, I "unstack" Dodson and Tobler's data.
 I do so in two ways.
 In the first, I give all all cases in a stack (i.e., at the same "address") the same x-y coordinate.
 These data are available in *fatalities.unstacked*.
 In the second, I make the address rather than the the case the unit of observation: each address is a single observation with a single x-y coordinate, and the number of cases observed at that location is an attribute of that address.
 These data are available in *fatalities.address*.

 Data details
 ------------

-To illustrate the differences between the two data sets, consider they deal with the largest outlier on Snow's map: the eighteen cases at 38 Broad Street.
+To illustrate the differences between the two data sets, consider how they handle the largest outlier on Snow's map: the eighteen cases at 38 Broad Street.

 With *fatalities*, all members of the stack have different coordinates: